-A Tiny DIY Trailer Home Built by a Couple on a Budget
+How to build a Tiny DIY Trailer on a Budget

 As Brian and Joni Buzarde closed in on their 30s, they were eager to settle down in a place of their own.
 But there was a problem: Neither knew where their fledgling careers would take them.
 So they devised a solution that was unorthodox but practical, and they built a house that could go with them no matter where they ended up.